mroberts1/BOOTSTRA.386/floppy/index.md

 ---

-"Ok ok, so you know how I said that sometimes it's going to be all day.
+"OK OK, so you know how I said that sometimes it's going to be all day.
 That's what we're doing."

 ### HML